SnowBarsik/DirectoryBrowserApi/README.txt

 Possible errors will be shown on the top.

 The API is made to be consumed by the index.htlm page, and it is not recommended sending http requests directly.
-However, you can export the "index.html" and the JS files linked in it, and access to the Api from anywhere.